Search

 Aim of the Special Initiative

 Russia’s war on Ukraine has forced large numbers of professionals to flee their country, leaving it devoid of their expertise.
-The Partnering in Business with Germany’s Special Initiative provides both refugeed Ukrainian professionals and German businesses an attractively tailored prospect for reciprocal learning and collaboration.
+The Partnering in Business with Germany’s Special Initiative provided both refugeed Ukrainian professionals and German businesses an attractively tailored prospect for reciprocal learning and collaboration.

-The Initiative is designed to help invigorate Ukraine’s economy, but also to prepare it for integration into the EU Single Market.
+The Initiative was designed to help invigorate Ukraine’s economy, but also to prepare it for integration into the EU Single Market.
 That endeavour requires participation in the Ukraine economy of qualified executives and decision makers who are prepared to help build viable international networks and partnerships, even as the war on their country is ongoing.

-It is the aforementioned priorities that shape the agenda of the Special Initiative, which sees German businesses offering Ukrainian professionals who have had to flee their country and are therefore residing in Germany job-shadowing opportunities and, thus, insight into German business practices.
-The programme enables both parties to forge and develop valuable, long-term connections.
+It is the aforementioned priorities that shaped the agenda of the Special Initiative, which saw German businesses offering Ukrainian professionals who have had to flee their country and are therefore residing in Germany job-shadowing opportunities and, thus, insight into German business practices.
+The programme enabled both parties to forge and develop valuable, long-term connections.
 The first Special Initiative programme was held in Berlin and Düsseldorf from October to December of 2023 and involved German companies based in those cities.
 The Initiative allowed participating Ukrainians to broaden their management and intercultural-cooperation skills and to make use of their role as so-called bridging managers to develop projects in unison with their host companies that would help to re-build Ukraine’s economy.

-Second round of the Bridging Managers programme to follow the successful pilot project between Germany and Ukraine
+Once repeated: The Bridging Managers programme to follow the successful pilot project between Germany and Ukraine

 14.04.2025